fvaleri/strimzi-debugging/sessions/008/README.md

 data-my-cluster-broker-12-new   Pending                                                                        gp3-csi        <unset>                 14s
 ```

-Using a maintenance pod, copy all broker data from the old volumes to the new volumes.
+Use a maintenance pod to copy all broker data from old to new volumes.

 > [!NOTE]
-> The following command may take some time, depending on the amount of data to copy.
+> This operation may take considerable time depending on the data volume.

 ```sh
 $ for pod in $KAFKA_PODS; do